Arnav-arw/Dumb-Dumb-Notepad/README.md

-# The-Pad-Master
+# Dumb Dumb Notepad
-The Pad Master is a python based app which is a simple notepad for your simple notepad usage.
+Dumb Dumb Notepad is a python based app which is a simple notepad for your simple notepad usage.
 This project is built with [python](https://www.python.org) and [wxpython](https://www.wxpython.org)

 > Consider leaving a ⭐ if you like the repository.